arshaali/artificial-trust-task-allocation/README.md

 ## Misc

 There are other README files in various directories that provide further information on how to use the code.

-TO BE DONE: Upload LaTeX source files, final figures, provide DOI and correct citation to article.